oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - "Test-driving" drives design and implementation.
 In TDD, we write tests just to specify or describe _the next_ behaviour needed.
     - If the logic won't change anymore, can stop writing tests for that particular behaviour.
 - If we write only the minimal code to satisfy the behaviour (logic) in question, when do we consider exceptions e.g. unexpected inputs?
-    - As you implement, have to think about this, but don't have to fix it right then.
-Make a note in the 'test list'.
+    - As you go, must think about critical concerns beyond the explicit specs.
+    - But don't have to fix it right then and there.
+Can make a note in the 'test list'.
-    - Or can handle it right away, but in a separate TDD cycle, with a separate test.
+    - Or can pause and handle it right away, but in a separate TDD cycle, with a separate test.
+- Thinking about unspecified behaviours may prod you to revisit a previous test
+    - To account for the unspecified behaviour and see if the test passes.
+This goes beyond TDD to testing after-the-fact.
+    - If passes, can keep modification to explicitly document the unspecified behaviour.
+Or can discard if deemed unnecessary.
+- In after-the-fact testing, if passes immediately and you were unsure it would, might want to revisit the relevant system code
 - Sometimes, test needs a function that a real-world user (of the system) won't.
 Make publicly accessible?
     - Okay to _selectively_ broaden the public interface of the system.
 After all, test _is also_ a client of the system.
     - Especially if it trades off low risk (unlikely + harmless) with high reward (saved time + sanity) for future readers.